WLCG-AuthZ-WG/common-jwt-profile/profile.md

    <td>The public key cache refresh period determines the effective revocation
 time of the public key(s) to be used for token verification.
 It also equates to the minimum duration for a <em>new</em> key to have already been published before it should start to be used for signing tokens.
-A security incident may force keys to be rotated sooner.
+A security incident may force a new key to be used sooner.
    </td>
   </tr>
   <tr>